honeytrap/honeytrap-docs/docs/setup/sensor/config-firewall.md

 ---

 {% capture overview %}
-This page describes the necessary steps you need to take in order to make the Honeytrap Sensor function as expected.
+This page describes the necessary steps you need to take in order to make the HoneyTrap Sensor function as expected.
 {% endcapture %}